lucascalvet/2021_22_COMP_Proj/README.md

   - Translating to Jasmin
   - ...

-(Possible problems our compiller may have regarding code generation)
+(Possible problems our compiler may have regarding code generation)

 ## Pros:
 [comment]: <> (&#40;Identify the most positive aspects of your tool&#41;)